basicallydan/node-maintainer-talk/Notes.md

 - ✓ Whether it's going to be maintained and kept up-to-date
 - ✓ Whether it's reliable enough to use in production

-The first step to take is to make sure you're exposing your interface for generating random cheese in a logical way.
-Random Cheese Generator is suitable both for use as a global module, on the command line, and in other peoples' code, through JavaScript.
+The first step to take is to make sure you're exposing your interface for generating LNUG talks in a logical way.
+LNUG Talk Geenrator is suitable both for use as a global module, on the command line, and in other peoples' code, through JavaScript.

 So it needs to have both a command-line interface (CLI) and a JavaScript API.

 It's time to get organised.
 Put all the meaty bits of code into a `lib` folder in your project, and make a new file in the root of the project called `index.js`.

-While the `index.js` file is crucially important to getting your command-line users their random cheeses as quickly as possible, we need to sort out the JavaScript API first.
+While the `index.js` file is crucially important to getting your command-line users their LNUG talks as quickly as possible, we need to sort out the JavaScript API first.

 ### Target Everyone